iShezmu/holbertonschool-web_back_end/NoSQL/README.md

 *   5-count
     - Write a script that displays the number of documents in the collection `school`:
       - The database name will be passed as option of `mongo` command

+*   6-update
+    - Write a script that adds a new attribute to a document in the collection `school`:
+      - The script should update only document with `name="Holberton school"` (all of them)
+      - The update should add the attribute `address` with the value “972 Mission street”
+      - The database name will be passed as option of `mongo` command